barnardos/consent-form-discovery-report/user_disco.md

 6 x interviews and testing sessions with internal users6 x interviews and testing sessions with internal users

 ## Quotes
-*"I don't know who my participants are"
+* "I don't know who my participants are"

-‘At the first stage of consent I don’t know who anyone’s name is’
+"At the first stage of consent I don’t know who anyone’s name is"

-‘Use language for a 12 year old’
+"Use language for a 12 year old"

-‘This will print out a form?’
+"This will print out a form?"

-‘We don’t do research’*
+"We don’t do research" *

 ## Key commonalities between users: